paulkienitz/SPARE/README.md

 > **1**:  This browser has very limited support, and SPARE will only be able to download page fragments.
 In other words, you cannot use the `newElementID` parameter.

-> **2**:  This browser has enough support that all features of SPARE should function.
+> **2**:  This browser has enough support that all features of SPARE should function, though not with optimum efficiency.

 > **3**:  This browser supports the latest standards and SPARE will function at its best.

+At this time, the level 3 browsers are Firefox and Chrome, plus the Android browser from Kitkat onwards.
+Opera and (surprisingly) Safari are still at level 2.
+IE 10 is a special case: if you supply a `newElementID` value it works almost like a level 3 browser, but if you don't give one, it's strictly level 2.
+The function will return 2 for it.

 **IMPORTANT**:  It is easier than you think to get into a state where your `supportLevel` value is 1, and AJAX with `newElementID` doesn’t work.
 This doesn’t just happen if your user is running something ancient like IE 7 — it will happen even in IE 10 if your page provokes IE into Compatibility View mode!  **Make sure your markup is up to snuff so IE uses Standards mode.**  If you want AJAX on funky pages with markup for archaic browsers, use jQuery.